katafo/flutter-generic-api-response/README.md

      // get response
      // use response to parse from json to object T

      // problem: we can not call T.fromJson in here.
-Because Dart don't know what is extracly T object.
+Because Dart don't know what exactly is T object.
    }
 }
 ```